Abstraction-Refinement Based Optimal Control with Regular Objectives: Abstraction/Refinement

 \section{Abstraction/Refinement}

-In this section, a method for constructing finite state systems which simulate a given transition system is presented.
+In this section, the abstraction refinement procedure for constructing finite state systems which simulate a given transition system is presented.
 The state and input spaces are divided into finite number of parts, and they are used as symbolic states and inputs, respectively, in the abstract transition system.
 Henceforth, fix a transition system $\T = (\S,\Sinit,\U, \P, \Delta, \L,$ $ \W)$.